mikkokotola/lahtibuses-backendfunction/README.md

 # Lahti buses on a map - backend cloud function
 Node.js cloud function that fetches real time bus location data from the LSL / Waltti API and serves it in JSON format.

+## Deployed version
+One instance of backend is deployed as a cloud function at https://europe-west1-lahti-buses.cloudfunctions.net/busdata.

+## Frontend
+Source for frontend is at https://github.com/mikkokotola/lahtibuses.

+One instance of frontend is deployed at https://lahti-buses.appspot.com/.

 ## How to install to Google cloud
 - Register a Waltti Id account - see https://opendata.waltti.fi/getting-started
 - Insert your Waltti credentials into file .env at the root folder of the app (see 'configuration' below)